TerryV8/click-count/docs/terraform_instance_private.md

 In a cache cluster environment, popular objects are stored in more than one cache.
 If a cache fails, requested cacheable objects are likely to be stored in the cache of surviving cluster members.
 As a result, fewer requests for cacheable objects need to be routed to the application Web server even when a cache fails.

 When a failed cache returns to operation, it has no objects cached.
-In a noncluster environment with multiple independent caches, that cache must route cache misses to the application Web server.
+In a non-cluster environment with multiple independent caches, that cache must route cache misses to the application Web server.
 In a cache cluster environment, that cache can route cache misses to other caches in the cluster, reducing the load on the application Web server.

 Cache clusters maximize system resource utilization.
 When each cache in a cache cluster resides on a separate node, more memory is available than for one cache on a single node.
 With more memory, OracleAS Web Cache can cache more content, resulting in fewer requests to the application Web server.